Dehghanni/Teofl/Writing.md

   - ✔✔When people contribute their bit individually in saving nature, this will become a civic responsibility and a social obligation because citizens will start doing the same when they see others as environmentally-conscious citizens.

 - **Do you agree or disagree that it is important for young people to learn some domestic skills like cooking, sewing and taking care of children?.**
   - In this globally interconnected world, where living away from one&#39;s family is of high probability, learning practical skills can ease the difficulty of running a single-person household and standing on one&#39;s own feet.
 It will eliminate the need for other&#39;s help and is a good practice of self-reliance.
+It will also enable one to move toward complete independence.
+  - The ability to do household chores helps a person save a great deal of money.
+In this case, there is no need to ask a repairman to repair home appliances or hire a babysitter.
+In our family, we do everything ourselves, from soldering damaged electronic PCB(Printed Circuit Board) of the TV to servicing the car and building repairs such as mending plumbing system, to name but a few.
   - Domestic skills, craftsmanship, and taking care of children are no longer at-home skills; rather, they can be extra or even the main source of revenue.
 By developing proficiency in these skill sets, one can make a lot of money, even beyond the dreams of avarice.
 To be financially independent and have a potential job opportunity, children should learn these skills.
 - **Which one of the following values is the most important to share with a young child (5-10 years old)?
  1. Being helpful